-Join Todd Perkins for an in-depth discussion in this video Build the CloudKit project, part of Developing for the Apple iCloud API with iOS.
+Join Todd Perkins for an in-depth discussion in this video Build the CloudKit project, part of iOS App Development: Apple iCloud API with iOS (2016).

 - [Voiceover] So, let's create our CloudKit project.
 So, I'll click to create a new project from the welcome screen.
 Under iOS, Application, I'm going to choose Single View and click Next.
 I'll call this CloudKitExample.
 Leave everything else as it is including the language at Swift and Devices, iPhone and click Next.
 And, I'll save this in Chapter 03 cloudkit_project final.
 Again, if you have the exercise files, save it outside of this final folder.
 So I'll take Create and create the project.

 I'm going to change the device to 6s instead of 6+ because it fits better on my screen.
 Now, the first step is to, with our project selected in the navigator, go to Capabilities and enable iCloud.
 Now, you'll have to choose your developer credentials there and then the entitlement gets added to your App ID.
 And then I'm going to choose CloudKit and the next step is to just build the user interface.
 Let's go to Main.storyboard and hide the document outline.
 And then, I'm going to need first a Text View.

 This is just going to hold a list of objects.
 So, since CloudKit is a database, we're going to add records to the database.
 Now, this is going to be very simple.
 We're just going to have a one-field database and then we'll be able to add and remove those records.
 But, as we go through this, I'll show you how you can create multiple fields.
 So, I'll delete all this text and there's our text field right there.
 And then, I'm going to look for a Text Field.
 So we have our Text View above, our Text Field below that.